 - Subverted by one-time Warbury chief executive Boris Anokov, who despite actually being a Russian gangster who had come to the UK on a faked passport in order to escape assassins from a rival gang, did act within the law while working at the club itself, keeping his criminal activities separate, and only embezzling the club in order to escape when it became clear that the assassins had picked up his trail (and even then only to the extent that it just put them under a mild budget crunch until Li Ming bought them later that year).

 - Eric Openshaw is a low-grade version of this himself, usually having the club's best interests at heart, but quite willing to bend the rules in order to make a quick buck for himself.

 - Expy: When it left The Sun for the first time, they replaced it with another football comic strip called The Premier, which recycled some old storylines.

 - Punny Name: Happens sometimes.
-The club was once owned by Mustapha Futti Kalub.
+Warbury was for a while owned by Sheikh Mustapha Futti Kalub.
 Get it?
 Must have a footy club!

 - The Rival: In the strip's early years, fellow striker Gary Lewis was this to Nick, to the point of trying to frame him for underage sex in the strip's debut storyline simply because he felt threatened by Nick.
 It only ended when Gary was Put on a Bus to Hell in the strip's third major storyline, though he did appear again for two more storylines.

 - Wham Episode: Usually tends to happen once every year or two.
 The first major one was only the strip's third major storyline, "Lewis the Louse," which saw the death of initial Thamesford chairman Alec McCabe, and Nick's rival, Gary Lewis be sent to prison.